 This employment policy does not apply to Highland Township appointed board members, recording secretaries or independent contractors.
-Highland Township paid on call firefighters are covered by this manual to the extent that it does not conflict with Chapter 9 of the Township Ordinances or Fire Department Policies, Rules and Regulations.
-In the event of a conflict, Chapter 9 of the Township Ordinances or Fire Department Policies, Rules and Regulations control.
+Highland Township union employees are covered by this manual to the extent that it does not conflict with Ordinances, Department Policies, Rules and Regulations, or the union contract.
+In the event of a conflict, Ordinances, Department Policies, Rules and Regulations, and the union contract control.